EmilioCG30/cyclistic-analysis/README.md

 ## Prepare the data

 1. For the preparation process first of all it is essential to create a new table in order to unite all tables from each month of 2023.
+This will help us organize our data and create better and cleaner queries where the data from all 12 months are incorporated.

 See [Prepare SQL Sentence](/Prepare-Data) for more details on how to do this.